Goldrood House

 Goldrood House is a Grade II listed building in Chantry, Ipswich, Suffolk, England.
 The building is currently part of St Joseph's College.

-The building was built in 1809 and bought by for Samuel Alexander in 1811.
+The land was bought in 1809 by Samuel Alexander who then had the house built in 1811.
 It is a two-storey white brick house.
 It has a large 3 windowed bow on the south eastern front.
 It was the home of the Quaker banker Dykes Alexander.

 The Goldrood Book

-The Goldrood Book is an album of Mary Ann Alexander which contains photographic copies of paintings of Goldrood House.
+The Goldrood Book is an album of Mary Ann Alexander which contains photographic copies of paintings of Goldrood House..

+As seen on the Antiques Roadshow, Stanway 2, filmed at Stanway House in the Cotswolds.